anmsajedulalam/idocodetobuild/README.md

 </p>
 <p align='center'>
     <font size="1">
-        I am a curious dumb guy who has desire for tech and research.
+        I am a curious dumb guy who has a desire for tech and research.
 Trying to learn something each day.
 I love to code and build things.
         <b>My current focus is to work with AI/ML/DL.
-At present actively looking for opportunities to collaborate in research and development related to data.</b>
+At present actively looking for opportunities to collaborate in research and development related to data. </b>
     <font size="1">
 </p>
 <p align='center'>
-    I also have interest in Mobile/Web App Development.
+    I also have an interest in Mobile/Web App Development.
 I am have worked with Android and learning React Native now.
-I know html.
+I know HTML.
 </p>
 <p align='center'>
     Currently I am trying to do some good projects out of my own interest.